 Switzerland submitted offers in accordance with WTO ministerial decisions.
 An initial offer was submitted in April 2003 and then substituted by a revised offer in June 2005.
-The offer reflects the high level of openess of the Swiss market and was distributed to all Members of the WTO.
-By comparison with other Members of the WTO, the offer improves further Swiss commitments up to a substantial level, as shown by the diagram made on the basis of the methodology of TN/S/W/51.
+The offer reflects the high level of openness of the Swiss market and was distributed to all Members of the WTO.
+By comparison with other Members of the WTO, the offer improves further Swiss commitments up to a substantial level, as shown by the diagram made based on the methodology of TN/S/W/51.
 Both offers and the graphical assessment are found here:

 Specific commitments for least-developed countries (LDCs)

-At the ninth WTO ministerial conference in Bali 2013 ministers adopted a resolution about the operationalization of the preferential treatment to least-developed countries (LDCs).
+At the ninth WTO ministerial conference in Bali 2013, ministers adopted a resolution about the operationalisation of the preferential treatment to least-developed countries (LDCs).